getodk/docs/shared-src/docs-tech-guide.rst

    #.
 Browse the `issue tracker`_ and find one you may want to work on.
    #.
 Make sure you understand the goal of the project.
-      If goal isn't clear, ask.
+      If the goal isn't clear, ask.
       If there is anything in the issue that doesn't make sense, ask about it.
       Feel free to make suggestions about how something could be accomplished.
    #.
 If you decide to work on an issue,
       assign yourself to it by writing **@opendatakit-bot claim** in a comment.
    #.
 If the issue requires a novel or creative solution not defined in the issue already
-      (we've stated a problem and you think you know a way to fix it) write a comment descibing your plan.
+      (we've stated a problem and you think you know a way to fix it) write a comment describing your plan.
       It is a good idea to get feedback on an idea before working on it.
       Often, other contributors can provide additional context about why a particular solution may or may not work.